Rakshithbodakuntla/CNN_Data_processing/README.md

 - Apply a Sobel filter in the X-direction to detect vertical edges.
 - Apply a Sobel filter in the Y-direction to detect horizontal edges.
-- Display the original image and filtered edge-detected images using matplotlib

-## Task 3: Max Pooling & Average Pooling
+- Display the original image and filtered edge-detected images using matplotlib Max Pooling & Average Pooling
 Objective:
 To demonstrate Max Pooling and Average Pooling, which help reduce spatial dimensions while preserving essential features.
 Steps